 To be clear, it's a little Zoo with some cool animals you don't get a chance to see up close very often, in an outdoors setting that will have natural animal scents and sounds.

 A place like this is even better for kids because often for their first time, they get closer to these creatures than they normally would ever get the chance to in a regular Zoo.

 Considering you get Old Nevada and this little Zoo for $10.00, this much I can guarantee.
 You absolutely won't get this much bang for your 10 bucks no wheres else!

 Whether you spend your time doing the Scenic Loop, spend a peaceful lazy day at Spring Mountain Ranch or get your appetite running around Old Nevada and the Zoo, when it comes chow time, the Restaurant and Bar at Bonnie Springs is where you want go.

 It's the only full service restaurant in Red Rock and sits outside of and next to Old Nevada, so it's free to access.

 If you're coming from other parts of Red Rock, catch the Bonnie Springs Ranch entrance and simply follow it all the way in.

-The Restaurant and Bar has a pond out back where you'll see different kinds of ducks wading around.
+The Restaurant and Bar has a pond out back where you'll see different kinds of water fowl, ducks and turtles wading around.

-Around the pond they have old fashioned gumball machines with goodies for the critters, but bring some quarters if you want these goodies to feed them.
-If the restaurant is low on coin, they may not be able to give you any.
+Around the pond you'll see old fashioned gumball machines with goodies for the critters.
+It's a good idea to bring some quarters for the goodies because later in the day if the restaurant is low on coin, they might not have enough to give out for change.

 If you take a walk around the grounds by the pond, you'll see Peacocks strolling around the walkways and buildings there.